 Getting There: Arrive at Venice’s Marco Polo Airport, where you’ll definitely want to rent a car to properly explore The Prosecco Road.

 Stay: The agriturismo is where we feel like you experience the real Italy.
 These small family-run working farms offer luxurious accommodations, some of the most incredible food you’ll have in all of Italy and you’ll leave feeling like you just gained a new family.
-Literally meaning beautiful view, Agriturismo Relais Dolce Vista has just five rooms, but all have breathtaking views of the Cartizze vineyards.
+Head to Agriturismo due Carpini, where you can quite literally drink in the Prosecco and the views.
+The agriturisimo has just four rooms, but all have breathtaking views of the Cartizze vineyards.
 There’s even a gorgeous pool perfect for taking the edge off the infamously hot Italian summers.

 6. Bologna, Emilia-Romagna